aubrey-rigby/employee-tracker/README.md

 </ol>

 ## License
-This repository has a  license.
-For more information on this license, please visit: https://choosealicense.com/licenses/
+This repository has a MIT license.
+For more information on this license, please visit: https://choosealicense.com/licenses/mit

 ## Contributing
 Contributions to this project are welcome!